ibexa/documentation-developer/docs/permissions/limitation_reference.md

 |------|------|------|
 |`<State_id>`|`<State_name>`|All valid state IDs can be set as value(s)|

-## Object State Limitation
+## Object State limitation

-The Object State (`ObjectState`) Limitation specifies whether the User has access to content with a specific Object state.
+The Object State (`ObjectState`) limitation specifies whether the User has access to content with a specific Object state.

 ### Possible values